 Also, note that it is not possible to apply to both universities!
 You have to choose between one and the other.
 It should also be noted that neither participates in the Clearing nor the UCAS Extra procedure: if you wish to have a chance to join them, there will be no second chance.

-Finally, the universities of Oxford and Cambridge are both organized into colleges, which form the basis of student life on site.
+Finally, the universities of Oxford and Cambridge are both organised into colleges, which form the basis of student life on-site.
 All have their particularities, with different traditions, sizes, equipment and infrastructure.
 In your application to UCAS, you must indicate which college you wish to join.

 Medicine, dentistry and veterinary application

 For courses in medicine, dentistry and veterinary sciences courses, the deadlines are the same as for the universities of Oxford and Cambridge: you must apply for these courses before October 16 of the year preceding the start of the academic year.

 Finally, the total of wishes on UCAS is reduced to four for these courses.
 You will therefore only be able to make four choices if you are applying for Medicine, Dentistry or Veterinary Sciences.